The Secrets To Best Fishing Kayak

 – Practice paddling and basic maneuvering before adding fishing to the mix

-– Use sun protection (hat, sunglasses, sunscreen, and clothing)
+– Use comprehensive sun protection (hat, sunglasses, sunscreen, and clothing)

 – Develop a system for where everything will be stored within easy reach